umbraco/UmbracoDocs/Extending/Section-Trees/trees.md

 :::note
-In V8 the `/config/trees.config` file has been removed.
+In Umbraco 8 the `/config/trees.config` file has been removed.
 :::

 [See Also: How to create your own custom section](../../Extending/Section-Trees/sections.md)